Dongfeng station (Guangzhou Metro)

 Dongfeng station (东风站), is a station of Line 14 of the Guangzhou Metro.
-It is also the northern terminus of the mainline of Line 14, and the northernmost station of Guangzhou Metro.
+It is also the northern terminus of the mainline of Line 14, and the northernmost station of the Guangzhou Metro system.
 It started operations on 28 December 2018.

 It is the only station on Line 14 to have a theme.

 The station has 2 underground island platforms with 3 tracks.
 Trains usually stop at the outer 2 platforms.
-Platform 1 is a termination platform, whilst platform 2 is for trains heading to Jiahewanggang.
+Platform 1 is a termination platform, whilst platform 2 is for trains heading to Lejia Road.
 Platforms 3 and 4 serve the middle track.

-Station Layout
+Station layout

 History

 During construction, this station was referred to as Jiekou.

 Exits

 There are 3 exits, lettered B, C and D. Exit D is accessible.
 All exits are located within Dongfeng Estate.